Probate Q&A Series

 Key Takeaways

-3. Attorney Fees: Contingency fees must be reasonable, disclosed in writing, and approved by the clerk of superior court.
+3. Attorney Fees: Contingency fees must be reasonable, disclosed in writing, and may require clerk or court approval for payment from the recovery.

 Next Steps & Contact Information